contagon/handbook/handbook/10-aaronic-priesthood.md

 ## 10.7 [[AO]] Stake Young Men Leaders

-The stake presidency assigns a high councilor to be the stake Young Men president.
-The high council members assigned to the Young Women and Primary may serve as his counselors.
+The stake presidency calls and sets apart a high councilor to be the stake Young Men president.
+The high council members assigned to the Young Women and Primary may be called and set apart to serve as his counselors.
 Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors.
 (See [6.5].)

 The stake Young Men president serves under the direction of the stake presidency.
 He and his counselors and secretary serve on the stake youth leadership committee (see [29.3.10]).
 He and his counselors help bishoprics by teaching them their duties for Aaronic Priesthood quorums.